the3hm/seraph_ex/memory-bank/activeContext.md

 3. Update activeContext.md as focus shifts
 4. Document new patterns as they emerge
 5. Test and verify weather feature functionality

+## Editor Implementation
+- Using CKEditor 4.11.1 (free version) for rich text editing
+- Implemented in announcement and note forms
+- Security warning is hidden via CSS
+- Editor is initialized with default configuration
+- No custom styling applied to maintain consistency with system theme